pial08/Threat_Detection_Modeling/README.md

-# Learning Source Code Vulnerability Localization and Causation with Explainability
+# Exploring IoT OS Vulnerabilities: Causative Insights Through Explainable Multi-Task LLM and Graph

-The widespread adoption of smart connected IoT devices underscores the need to address code vulnerabilities to protect secu- rity and privacy.
-These code vulnerabilities can cause unauthorized ac- cess, data breaches, network disruptions, and privacy violations.
-In this paper, we address the challenge of identifying source code vulnerabil- ities by offering clear code vulnerability indicators and causation.
-In our system, we create the code property graph (CPG) of the entire source repository.
-We perform a thorough analysis by extracting func- tions from the source code and classifying vulnerable functions.
-Subse- quently, we pass the vulnerable functions through an ensemble trans- former and graph model to pinpoint the vulnerability’s location and provide the root cause of the existence of the vulnerability through ex- plainability.
-We demonstrate the effectiveness of our proposed system by detecting 24 N-day and 3 zero-day vulnerabilities by analyzing six IoT repositories, including TinyOS, Contiki, Zephyr, FreeRTOS, RIOT- OS, and Raspberry Pi OS from GitHub
+The widespread adoption of smart connected IoT devices underscores the need to address code vulnerabilities to protect security and privacy.
+These code vulnerabilities can cause unauthorized access, data breaches, network disruptions, and privacy violations.
+In this paper, we address the challenge of fixing vulnerabilities with a Large Language Model (LLM) provided description designed to aid developers with lesser knowledge about code security to quickly and efficiently solve vulnerabilities.
+Moreover, complementing the description we further provide a method to classify and localize source code vulnerabilities by offering clear code vulnerability indicators, causation aiding developers in repairing the vulnerability.
+Our system creates the source repository's code property graph (CPG) to scan and split files into functions.
+We perform a thorough analysis by extracting functions from the source code, describe the vulnerability using a large language model and analyze the outcome with software developers and security experts to measure the description's usefulness.
+We further classify and localize vulnerable functions through an ensemble transformer and graph model and provide the root cause of the existence of the vulnerability through explainability.
+We demonstrate the effectiveness of our proposed system by detecting 24 N-day and 3 zero-day vulnerabilities by analyzing six IoT repositories, including TinyOS, Contiki, Zephyr, FreeRTOS, RIOT-OS, and Raspberry Pi OS from GitHub.